 The Colonial spirit is seen in the many clever devices in use in the operating theatre … An x-ray department has been installed and the plates are exposed on a rack against the window pane during operations so that the surgeon may have the exact location of the pieces of shrapnel or the bullet always before his eyes.[xiii]

 Ida Greaves remained Matron of the AVH until the hospital was handed over to the British army in 1916 and renamed No 32 British Stationary Hospital.
 Ida Greaves then formally enlisted in the British service and was sent to a British General Hospital at Rouen.
-The NMH reported that she was later posted to a Casualty Clearing Station where “severe work followed this appointment, and frequently she was under fire, the nurses often being called upon to shelter the wounded and dying with their own bodies.” [xiv] Ida was twice mentioned in dispatches and was awarded the Royal Red Cross 1st Class in June 1915.[xv]
+The NMH reported that she was later posted to a Casualty Clearing Station where “severe work followed this appointment, and frequently she was under fire, the nurses often being called upon to shelter the wounded and dying with their own bodies.” [xiv] Ida was mentioned in dispatches three times and was awarded the Royal Red Cross 1st Class in June 1915.[xv]

 [i] NMH, 26 September 1919